DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 ORG=YOUR_ORG_NAME
 ENV=YOUR_ENV_NAME
 APIGEEUSER=YOUR_APIGEE_ADMIN_USER_NAME
-node ./tools/importAndDeploy.js -v -o ${ORG} -e ${ENV} -d ./proxy-bundles/connect-firestore-hf node ./tools/importAndDeploy.js -v -o ${ORG} -e ${ENV} -d ./proxy-bundles/connect-firestore-node
+node ./tools/importAndDeploy.js -v -u ${APIGEEUSER} -o ${ORG} -e ${ENV} -d ./proxy-bundles/connect-firestore-hf node ./tools/importAndDeploy.js -v -u ${APIGEEUSER} -o ${ORG} -e ${ENV} -d ./proxy-bundles/connect-firestore-node
 ```

 The script will prompt you for your password.

 Deployment of the Hosted Functions example takes a few moments.

-> It may be necessary to undeploy and redeploy the HF proxy.
+> NB: It may be necessary to undeploy and redeploy the HF proxy.
 HF is in beta release at this time.

 ## Invoking the Proxy